Owen-Hoglund/Obsidian-Notes/Rust/Quick Tutorials/Reading Files in Rust.md

 # File Stream in Rust
-To begin, youll want to employ some `use` declarations
+To begin, you'll want to employ some `use` declarations
 ```
-use std::fs::File
+use std::fs::File;
-use std::io::prelude::*
+use std::io::prelude::*;
 ```

 ## The following is for Reading and Writing text files